Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Hurricane Katrina makes landfall in Louisiana".</h2 head><h3 quote align='center'>"On this day in 2005, Hurricane Katrina struck the U.S. Gulf Coast and devastated the area, especially New Orleans, which experienced catastrophic flooding after its levees were breached the following day.
-Watch: Who gets to move on from Hurricane Katrina?".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Historic spaceflight by Guion S. Bluford, Jr.".</h2 head><h3 quote align='center'>"U.S. astronaut Guion S. Bluford, Jr., became on this day in 1983 the first African American to travel into space, serving as a mission specialist aboard the shuttle orbiter Challenger, and later flew on three other missions.
+Take our quiz about famous astronauts and cosmonauts".</h3 quote></h3 OTD